mmyoungman/test-test-framework/README.md

 ## To do

-- Pass back suite/test runtime as real rather than str
 - run_tests.py should return appropriate code depends on results
 - further develop --quiet?
 - Rerun failed tests to protect against brittle tests?